damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 We achieved this by analyzing all publicly available implementations of Alternative Checkboxes within Obsidian be it as a Theme, CSS Snippet or Plugin and creating an easy to customise snippet.

+You can review the research that went into this by downloading the [Research Vault from the Releases section](https://github.com/damiankorczAlternative-Checkboxes-Reference-Set/releases) and opening the folder in Obsidian.

 | Light / Dark Theme |
 | -------------------|
 | ![Light / Dark Theme Reference Set Alternative Checkboxes](https://github.com/user-attachments/assets/b749cb4e-2d9e-4600-b2c8-004de9ca49bd) |